• Level of education

 Objectives

-The objective of this teaching unit is to understand the approaches used to define, develop and characterize materials (glass, glass-ceramics, ceramics, hydraulic binders) intended for the containment of radionuclides and/or chemical toxic elements.
+The objective of this teaching unit is to understand the approaches used to define, develop, and characterize materials (glass, glass-ceramics, ceramics, hydraulic binders) intended for the containment of radionuclides and/or toxic chemical elements.

 Read more

-Basic elements in radioactivity
+Basic elements of radioactivity

-Solution chemistry applied to actinides
+Chemistry of solutions applied to actinides

 Advanced inorganic materials